Create a Swap file on CentOS 7

-Even if you have sufficient memory in your server, it’s still a good idea to have a swap file.
+Even if you have sufficient memory in your server, it’s still a good idea to have a swap file – I’ve outlined some of the reasons after the instructions.
 In order to reduce disk IO, many cloud providers don’t include one as standard – so you may need to add your own.
+Here we go through the steps to create a swap file in AlmaLinux (8 or 9) and Rocky Linux (8 or 9).

 Firstly, you can use the following command to check if you have any swap space already: